 At the same time, however, the if-you-don’t-like-Christmas-go-back-to-your-country rant does not seem to help either.
 It sounds racist and unwelcoming, especially when it’s said by non Christians, or people whose families were immigrants in the first place and worked hard to integrate into the West as well.
 I just don’t know where exactly the offense is coming from.

-So, Merry Christmas AND Happy Holidays to you all!
+So, Happy Holidays to you all!

 Last but NOT least, Peace and Prayers be Upon Jesus, Son of Mary, and Messenger of God.